Table of Contents

 The unique thing that Monsterland has going for it is that every episode is set in a different city/town across the width and breadth of the US.
-This allows it to naturally explore a range of locales and characters and gives the unsettling impression of a widespread malaise affecting the underbelly of the American way of life.
+This allows it to naturally explore a range of locales and characters and gives the unsettling impression of a wider malaise affecting the underbelly of the American way of life.

 Like the book, it employs its monsters in a far less literal way than most of the horror anthology series out there, practically to the point where they are almost inconsequential to the main story.
 However, this approach works much better in some episodes than others.

 Boasts a Couple of Top-Notch Episodes

 Like I said before, even the weakest anthologies tend to strike a little bit of gold.
 The stand-out installment of Monsterland for me was the second episode, New Orleans, Louisiana, pictured above.
 Grounded by a great performance from Nicole Beharie as an upper-class woman who gradually begins to unravel as secrets from her past literally come back to haunt her, the episode is tense, uncomfortable, and boasts a genuinely terrifying villain.